 Workforce shortages continue to challenge New Hampshire as a whole; however, the impact is especially grave on the state's healthcare workforce.
-This includes mental healthcare providers, who struggle to attract and retain critically needed staff, resulting in excessive wait times for patients and increased risk of harmful burnout for dedicated professionals.
+This includes mental healthcare providers, resulting in excessive wait times for patients and increased risk of harmful burnout for dedicated professionals.